What you need to know about the Te Aho Ngārahu process is outlined in the steps below.

 Applications have now closed.
 The next Te Aho Ngārahu funding round will open again during Pūanga/Matariki 2020.

-Every year Te Aho Ngārahu will put out a Request for Stories ideas with priority learning areas of which the proposed story applications should align.
+Every year Te Aho Ngārahu will put out a Request for Stories ideas.
 The story application form will ask for the following information:

 - An outline of the story idea;

 - The primary target audience group within the ages of 0-18 years old;

 - Key messages that ākonga, kaiako, whānau and hapū will take from this story;

 - How the story will be produced.
 For example, an audio story, a graphic novel, an online video or a multi-media web story;

 - A curriculum resource developer from the Ministry’s Māori Medium provider panel.
 They will help you to co-develop your story into a te reo Māori education resource;

 All stories will be assessed by an evaluation panel.
 Panel members are selected prior to the round opening, we ensure the panel comprise a cross-section of advisors with expertise and knowledge in supporting ākonga, kaiako learning in and through te reo Māori in both Māori medium and English medium settings as well as expertise and knowledge in working with whānau, hapū, iwi and communities.